whysosuso/whysosuso.github.io/_posts/2021-10-19-The-Room-Where-Decisions-are-Made.md

 Then there was a day when I spoke up and started voicing my opinions in the room, slowly influencing the larger decision-making process with my unique point of view.
 Once I was confident of what I was talking about, it became easy to get other people to listen.
 That is where this leads to.
 This process keeps getting repeated.
 A series of decisions get made and you keep observing, learning, and influencing - **growing**.

 I can only speak of the validity of this process from a point where you start with the access.
 What is paramount is getting access to this room where decisions are made.
-It seems like I have subconsciously made sure that I land up there, but there have to be ways that could lead someone there, something I will try to write about soon.
+It seems like I have subconsciously made sure that I land up there.
+Although there have to be ways that could lead someone there, something I will try to write about soon.
 This blog is already longer than what I intended it to be, so let’s end here for now.
 Good luck with your journey!

 _**Thanks** to Meghna, Sajal Sehgal and Saloni Mehta for reading earlier drafts and for their help with ideas and edits._